 An intimate address and peaceful refuge, the Armancette Hotel, Chalets & Spa Mont Blanc ***** can be discovered in the heart of a preserved setting, on the heights of Saint-Gervais-les-Bains.
 This exceptional hotel, which offers a breathtaking view on the Dômes de Miage, is perfect for families in search of relaxation and relaxation.

 During the winter season, however, there is plenty of room for sport!
 Take to the slopes with your family in the 3rd largest ski resort in France: Evasion Mont-Blanc, which groups together 5 ski areas in Savoie and Haute-Savoie: Saint-Gervais-les-Bains, Megève, Saint-Nicolas de Véroce, Les Contamines-Montjoie and Combloux).
 Downhill skiing, snowshoeing or sledging, dog-sleigh rides and, of course, snowboarding for the whole family, the choice is yours!

 You are now ready to hit the slopes with your family!
 Have a great holiday!

-Guillaume, 26 years old, passionate about travelling, from Paris
+Guillaume, 27 years old, travel enthusiast from Paris